jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-31.md

-+++
+---
-title= "Pope and Patriarch"
+title: "Pope and Patriarch"
-description= "The Patriarch was called 'Pope' meaning 'Father of fathers'.
-It first appeared in Egypt, according to the theory of Jirjis b. al-'Amid in his History" image= "/covers/muq.jpg" date= 2020-01-12 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-30" linkbtext= "Part 30" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-32" linkftext= "Part 32" heading= "Parts 31"
+description: "The Patriarch was called 'Pope' meaning 'Father of fathers'.
+It first appeared in Egypt, according to the theory of Jirjis b. al-'Amid in his History"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 31"
+date: 2019-12-02
+---

 In the Christian religion and on the word "Kohen" used by the Jews.